 New council housing - The Valley, Stanmore

-Winchester City Council is in the early stages of exploring ideas set out in the Stanmore Planning Framework.
+Winchester City Council is working with a design team of Snug Architects and Ubu Landscape Architects to explore ideas set out in the Stanmore Planning Framework.
 This includes providing new affordable homes, improvement to open space and recreation within The Valley, Stanmore.